-Results of the inspection must be noted on the ODCL.
+Results of the inspection must be noted on the Operator's Daily Checklist or ODCL.
 Each item shall be marked "S" for satisfactory, "U" for unsatisfactory or "N/A" for not applicable.
-The operator signs the ODCL after performing the preoperation check.
+The operator signs the ODCL after performing the pre-operational check.
 The ODCL shall be turned in to the supervisor after the last use of the crane each day.